The Center for Health and Human Services

 The MTSU Center for Health and Human Services will improve the health and well-being of Tennesseans, and through multi-state partnerships, will impact health nationally.

 The Center for Health and Human Services, through collaborative affiliations and partnerships, facilitates projects, programs, and research activities in public health issues of importance to Tennessee and to that of the nation, consistent with the mission and purpose of MTSU.
-Through collaboration with the Adams Chair of Excellence in Health Care Services, CHHS supports efforts to initiate and strengthen academic programs in health and human services to support workforce development and promote healthy communities.
+Through collaboration and partnerships, CHHS supports efforts to initiate and strengthen academic programs in health and human services to support workforce development and promote healthy communities.

 - To advance health and human service education and support interdisciplinary scholarly and research activity;